Utah Utes women's soccer

 Utah Utes women's soccer represents the University of Utah in the Pac-12 Conference of NCAA Division I soccer.
-The team is coached by Rich Manning.
+The team is coached by Hideki Nakada, Jackie Poortinga and Travis Smith.
 The team plays its home games at Ute Soccer Field.

 History

 Utah women's soccer began as an NCAA-affiliated program in the 1995–96 school year when the Western Athletic Conference began to sponsor women's soccer.
 The program earned its first NCAA tournament bid in 2002.